Ethnic groups in Los Angeles: Vietnamese

 87,468 Vietnamese people lived in Los Angeles in 2010.
 There is a Vietnamese community in the Los Angeles area.
+The Vietnamese are concentrated in Westminster and Garden Grove in Greater Los Angeles, while other Vietnamese are scattered in small communities around Los Angeles.
+In the San Fernando Valley, the only significant Vietnamese community is in Reseda.

 European Americans

+The first Europeans to settle in Los Angeles were the Spanish.
+Spanish explorer Juan Rodríguez Cabrillo claimed the land for the Crown of Castile on October 6, 1542.
 White people are concentrated in Hollywood Hills.
-There is also a large white population in South Bay, Palos Verdes Peninsula, Bel Aire, Malibu, and some sections of the San Gabriel Valley.
+There is also a large white population in South Bay, Palos Verdes Peninsula, Bel Air, Malibu, and some sections of the San Gabriel Valley.